 This begs the question: is there an effective and widely available treatment on the market, that will treat the causes (and hence the symptoms) of chronic back pain?
 Given the numbers above, the answer is ‘obviously not’.
 And yet, in this day and age, this is surprising.

-People certainly have access to a wide variety of treatments, from simple painkillers at one end of the spectrum, to complex (and highly expensive) surgery at the other.
+People certainly have access to a wide variety of treatments and therapies, from simple painkillers at one end of the spectrum, to complex (and highly expensive) surgery at the other.
 Chiropractors and osteopaths are very common, so people have access to specialists who should (in theory) be able to do more than simply manage their symptoms and yet the prevalence of back pain remains very high.

 But, the fact remains that most people are not receiving the best possible treatment, at least not yet.
 This section aims to highlight the products and services we offer, in addition to more widely available treatments.